johnrm/zeroheropizza/README.md

 ## Wireframe
 ([Index](#index))<br>
-Wireframe for Mobile device provided to show one perspective of the requirement.<br>
+Wireframe for Mobile device provided to show onepre-development perspective of the requirement.<br>
 ![Wireframe of proposed site](readme_images/Wireframe.jpg)<br>

 ## Testing and Go-live
 ([Index](#index))<br>
 Ensure all images have appropriate alt text.<br>
 Ensure all pages are working correctly and responsive.<br>
-Ensure all code is validated <br>
+Ensure all html is validated.<br>
+Ensure CSS is validated.<br>
 Ensure contact requests are working successfully.<br>

 ## Deployment